nxp-mcuxpresso/mcuxsdk-examples/ota_examples/mcuboot_opensource/readme.md

 	             app_binary.bin
 	             app_binary_SIGNED.bin

-NOTE that other boards may require different parameters - check their readme file.
+NOTE that other boards may require different parameters - **check their readme file**.

 Key sets used in ota examples are located in `middleware\mcuboot_opensource\boot\nxp_mcux_sdk\keys`